ricardonadao/ricardonadao.github.io/_posts/2020-06-14-nsxt-attach-dhcp-relay-service-port-mgmt-api.md

     NSX-T 2.5 API Documentation - [PUT /api/v1/logical-router-ports/logical-router-port-id/](https://vdc-download.vmware.com/vmwb-repository/dcr-public/6c24b5c0-396a-4152-9125-bd10a795836b/74043a09-7320-40ac-ac85-9416d0f9cd01/nsx_25_api.html#Methods.UpdateLogicalRouterPort)
     {: .notice--info}

-  * Our _JSON payload_ will be based in the _current Service Port configuration_ that we just retrieved, plus an additional property called _service\_bindings_ that will can be one or more [_Service Binding_](https://vdc-download.vmware.com/vmwb-repository/dcr-public/6c24b5c0-396a-4152-9125-bd10a795836b/74043a09-7320-40ac-ac85-9416d0f9cd01/nsx_25_api.html#Type.ServiceBinding)
+  * Our _JSON payload_ will be based in the _current Service Interface configuration_ that we just retrieved, plus an additional property called _service\_bindings_ that will can be one or more [_Service Binding_](https://vdc-download.vmware.com/vmwb-repository/dcr-public/6c24b5c0-396a-4152-9125-bd10a795836b/74043a09-7320-40ac-ac85-9416d0f9cd01/nsx_25_api.html#Type.ServiceBinding)

     ```json
     {